 "Congratulations to Vivian, she ran a great race particularly in the final lap," said a gracious Defar, after losing to her rival for the third time in a year.

-A Diamond Trophy and a 40,000 dollar cheque were the fruits of that win.
-Victory at her home event earned her a ticket for the 4 and 5 September IAAF Continental Cup in Split, where Cheruiyot returned 16:05.74 to give Team Africa gold in the women’s 5000m.
+A trophy and a 40,000 dollar cheque for her exploits in the Diamond League was followed by IAAF Continental Cup in Split on 5 September where Cheruiyot returned 16:05.74 to give Team Africa gold in the women’s 5000m.

-Not done, she checked in three days before her race at the October Delhi Commonwealth Games and delivered a 15:55.12 performance to lead team mates Kibet (15:55.61) and Iness Chenonge (16:02.47) to the clean medal sweep, capping a memorable year although she came runner-up to Olympic 1500m titleholder, Nancy Jebet Langat who also had a barnstorming season, at the Soya Awards.
-“It’s my first Commonwealth Games medal and I’m so proud of it,” she said at the time.
+Not done, she checked in three days before her race at the October Delhi Commonwealth Games and delivered a 15:55.12 performance to lead team mates Kibet (15:55.61) and Iness Chenonge (16:02.47) to a clean medal sweep, capping a memorable year.

 2011 - The Explosion

 As everyone set about ushering the New Year, Cheruiyot divided opinions when she declared, “I will go for the 5,000m and 10,000m double in the Daegu World Championships.”

 That opened up another pitch rivalry, this time with compatriot Linet Masai who was at the time, the world champion in the longer distance.

 At the Punta Umbria World Cross in Spain on 20 March, Cheruiyot sounded the warning when she deployed the afterburners in a 6:03 blast in the last two kilometres to quash Masai and the rest of the field for her first World Cross senior title.